 }

-method to mark articles as normal or favorite:
+method allows you to mark articles as favorites or restore them to normal status.

 Parameters: